lm862003/codex/README.md

 ## Backend

 The backend uses FastAPI with a SQLite database.
 Posts and uploaded photos are stored locally.
+Uploaded files are saved in `backend/uploads/` with unique names to avoid clashes or path issues.

 Run the backend: